June 10-12, 2022

 What can I buy at the festival?

-There will be 5 full-service food vendors on site, many serving breakfast, and some staying open late at night.
+There will be a variety of food vendors on site, some serving breakfast, and some staying open late at night.
 Ice is available for purchase on site.
 Beer and wine will be available for purchase by individuals 21 and over.
 Alcoholic beverages must be consumed inside the fenced venue, and may not be brought in from or taken out to the campgrounds.
 There will also be vendors selling clothing, jewelry, toys, art and fun festival accessories and the Festival Mercantile with festival merch and artist CDs.

 Do I have to bring my own chair?